KecenYao/NYUForum/README.md

 3. as a user, I can view all posts
 4. as a user, I can view my posts
 5. as a user, I can search a post
+5. as a user, I can click in a post to see the post
 6. as a user, I can create a new post
 7. as a user, I can edit my post
 8. as a user, I can delete my post